Employee Notice Period-Things an HR Must Know

 Workers leaving an organization is an unpleasant reality for which every HR must prepare themselves in advance.
 In these situations, HR managers must ensure a smooth exit to make the experience a pleasant one.
 Here, legal aspects like notice period, F&F, and experience certificates become crucial.

-The above-mentioned aspects are required to be followed by all companies with regards to exiting workers.
-These are imperative from not only a legal perspective but also hugely affects the quality of work-life
+The aspects mentioned above are required to be followed by all companies with regards to exiting workers.
+These are imperative from not only a legal perspective but also hugely affect the quality of work-life.

-Legal features like the notice period help in executing the exit process systematically and methodically.
+Legal features like the notice period aids in the systematic and methodical execution of the exit process.
 As such, HR managers must know the key points about these legalities.
-Today, let's try to understand the things about employee notice period in brief.
+Today, let's try to understand the things about the employee notice period in brief.
 Firstly, let's begin with the meaning of the notice period:

 What is the Employee Notice Period?